kevL/yata/ReadMe.txt

                  otherwise Yata will clear the quotes without bothering the user.

+The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).

+The pathall directories are for gathering Info that will appear on the statusbar if Crafting.2da, Spells.2da, Feat.2da, Classes.2da, or BaseItems.2da are loaded as the cursor is moved over their cells.
+(Yata was designed with Crafting in mind and can show stuff like Encoded IPs as readable strings on the statusbar, eg.)

 color settings:

 A color-value is a legal .NET KnownColor.
 They are listed at